 Made in the Loire Valley of France and shows the individual marks and characteristics of handmade craftsmanship.
-We have two teardrop-shaped versions.
-The medium measures 9” H x 5” W and holds 4.75 cups of water it’s suited for either a planter or raised bed, while the small measures 7” H x 4” W, holds almost 2 cups of water and is better suited for planters or pots.
-These are designed so the tapered tear drop section is submerged in the soil and the rest is above ground.
+The medium measures 9” H x 5” W and holds 4.75 cups of water it’s suited for either a planter or raised bed.
+Designed so the tapered tear drop section is submerged in the soil and the rest is above ground.
 These need to be taken out for the winter.

 See how to use our sustainable watering ollas.You May Also Like